 Quantiles can be used both to capture the location of the data (instead of the mean), as well as measure the spread of data (instead of the standard deviation).

-The most commonly used quantiles are the median (50th percentile), the first quartile Q1 (25th percentile), and the third quartile Q3 (75th percentile).
+The most common quantiles are the median (50th percentile), the first quartile Q1 (25th percentile), and the third quartile Q3 (75th percentile).
 How do these divide up the area on a histogram?

 Which is a more appropriate measure of the center of data, the mean or the median?